-Volume of FOI applications and outcomes over three years
+Volume of FOI applications and outcomes over 3 years

-Table 3 in Attachment 5 provides a snapshot of FOI applications over the three reporting years from 2019/20 to 2021/22.
-There has been an overall 22.5 percent increase in the number of applications requiring decision over the three-year period (that is requests in hand from a previous reporting year plus new requests received during the reporting year).
-There was a 45 percent increase in the total number of new FOI requests received by the agencies during the 2021/22 reporting period over the previous year (2020/21).
-This compares to a 6.25% decrease in the total number of new FOI requests received between the two previous reporting years (2019/20 and 2020/21).
-The variation between the 2020/21 to 2021/22 years is significant.
+Table 3 in Attachment 6 provides a snapshot of FOI applications over the 3 reporting years from 2020-2021 to 2022-2023.
+There has been an overall 32% increase in the number of requests requiring decision over the 3-year period (that is requests on hand from a previous reporting year plus new requests received during the reporting year).
+However, following the 16% decrease in the total number of new FOI requests received by the agencies during the 2022-2023 reporting period, there was a 12% decline in the number of requests requiring decision in the current reporting period.

-ACECQA, South Australia and Tasmania have recorded significant percentage decreases in the number of FOI requests requiring decision over the three-year period - at 50, 100 and 100 percent respectively.
-NSW, Queensland, and Western Australia have recorded significant percentage increases in such requests - at 27.5, 100, and 350 percent respectively.
-The ACT, the Northern Territory and Victoria have recorded no change.
+ACECQA and the ACT have recorded decreases in the number of FOI requests requiring decision over the 3-year period.
+NSW and Queensland have recorded increases in the number of such requests.
+The Northern Territory, Tasmania, Victoria and Western Australia have recorded little or no change.